xachou/NPI_Crawler/.ipynb_checkpoints/README-checkpoint.md

 ## Requirements
 1. NPI_crawler uses Chrome as the browser for crawling (i.e.,web driver)
 2. v.
 Chrome >= 80.0
+3. If your Chrome's version is other than 80.0, please download the [webdriver] (https://chromedriver.chromium.org/downloads) associated with your current chrome version.
 3. The input file type is a txt file with delimiter ','
 4. The output database by default saved in the directory of crawler